I did nothing the first year

 Purchasing a theme would be better than a free one because a purchased one is regularly updated, may have a better mobile design, and have a little bit of SEO optimization.

-I got mine from Bluechic and I like that they let me know when there is a update for my theme I bought.
+I got mine from Bluechic and I like that they let me know when there is an update for the theme I bought.
+Their themes are also mobile-friendly and they give instructions on how to install your new them or update it.

 For more design tips for your blog posts, you can check out my favorite stock photo and design websites here.